-Lovina’s recipe for sugar cookies is what she calls “World’s Best Sugar Cookies.”
-I take the title as a lofty challenge because that means, as her editor, that I should try to sample every sugar cookie on the planet to make sure her title is accurate, right?:) Tough job!
-Okay, I haven’t tasted every sugar cookie on the planet, but I have tasted Lovina’s and they are pretty darn good: soft, sweet, not overpowering.
+This Amish recipe for sugar cookies is called”World’s Best Sugar Cookies.”
+I take the title as a lofty challenge because that means that I should try to sample every sugar cookie on the planet to make sure this title is accurate, right?:) Tough job!
+Okay, I haven’t tasted every sugar cookie on the planet, but I have tasted these and they are pretty darn good: soft, sweet, not overpowering.
 This is a fun cookie to eat, but it’s also a fun cookie to make for children.
-This was a photo we captured while working on The Amish Cook’s Baking Book which was released a couple of years ago.
-Anyway, you can give the recipe a try yourself.
 What do you think, world’s best?

 WORLD’S BEST SUGAR COOKIES

 1 cup butter or margarine, softened

 5 cups all-purpose flour

 1 teaspoon cream of tartar